matrix-2020/bert_sample/python_sample_for_fine-tune_bert/bert_training_fine-tine/README.md

     ```

     You'll find predictions for 4 movie reviews like this:
+     ```
      ('That movie was absolutely awful', array([0.9951434 , 0.00485664], dtype=float32), 'Negative')
      ('The acting was a bit lacking', array([0.994231  , 0.00576904], dtype=float32), 'Negative')

-     ('The film was creative and surprising', array([0.00695132, 0.99304867], dtype=float32), 'Positive')

-     ('Absolutely fantastic!', array([0.00698267, 0.9930173 ], dtype=float32), 'Positive')
+     ('The film was creative and surprising', array([0.00695132, 0.99304867], dtype=float32), 'Positive') ('Absolutely fantastic!', array([0.00698267, 0.9930173 ], dtype=float32), 'Positive')
+     ```

 ## Convert Fine-tuned BERT model using OpenVINO
 The fine-tuned model doesn't save topology for the fully connected layer in checkpoint file, so we export BERT model and cascaded fully connected layer separately.

-1. convert checkpoint to .pb foramt, removing many unneeded nodes, total 1636 ops are saved, after conversion, we will get bert-finetune.pb
+1. Convert checkpoint to .pb foramt, removing many unneeded nodes, total 1636 ops are saved, after conversion, we will get bert-finetune.pb

    `python3 ckt_to_pb.py`

-2. export weight and bias for fully connected layer, the weight and bias will be saved in file "weight.npy", "bias.npy" respectively.
+2. Export weight and bias for fully connected layer, the weight and bias will be saved in file "weight.npy", "bias.npy" respectively.

     `python3 export_fc.py`